 It is expected that course attendees have an understanding of basic security risk management principles and are familiar with the Australian Government PSPF.

 We are now accepting applications for 2018 Security Zones courses to be held on the following dates:

 2-5 October 2018 (close by date 17 August 2018)

 20-23 November 2018 (close by date 5 October 2018)

 Location - Canberra

-Successful applicants will be notified one week after the close date.
+Applicants will be advised of the outcome of their nomination one week after the close date.

 For any queries regarding this course, please phone (02) 6234 1217.